sam-goodwin/eventual/docs/reference/2-event.md

 ## Defining the type of an Event

-By default, an event's type is any.
+By default, an event's type is `any`.
 This is easy and flexible, but also unsafe.
 To associate a type with an event, you can use the `<Type>` syntax when creating the event.
 For example:

 ```ts
 export interface MyEvent {